Carved Records: The Boot Campaign

 Carved Records has partnered with "The Boot Campaign", a non-profit organization dedicated to easing the transitions of returning military from overseas.
-Their slogan, "get YOUR boots on" implies a need for civilians to put yourself in the position of our troops.
-Carved Records will be releasing a compilation album benefiting The Boot Campaign entitled When They Come Back...We Give Back.
-The album features Texas Country artists giving their time and music to support The Boot Campaign.
-Artists featured on the compilation include Carved Records' own No Justice, Robert Earl Keen Derek Sholl, Wade Bowen, Stoney LaRue, Micky and the Motorcars, Jason Boland and the Stragglers, Eli Young Band, Randy Rogers Band, Kevin Fowler, Aaron Watson, Reckless Kelly, Cross Canadian Ragweed, Bleu Edmondson, and Jack Ingram.
+Their slogan, "get YOUR boots on" calls for civilians to put themselves in the position of the troops.
+Carved released a compilation album benefiting The Boot Campaign entitled When They Come Back...
+We Give Back featuring Texas country artists giving time and music to support The Boot Campaign.
+Artists featured on the compilation include Carved Records' own No Justice, Robert Earl Keen, Derek Sholl, Wade Bowen, Stoney LaRue, Micky and the Motorcars, Jason Boland and the Stragglers, Eli Young Band, Randy Rogers Band, Kevin Fowler, Aaron Watson, Reckless Kelly, Cross Canadian Ragweed, Bleu Edmondson, and Jack Ingram.
 The album was released September 14, 2010.